Jaime-Sanz/Jaime-Sanz/README.md

 - 👋 Hello, my name is Jaime Sanchez!
-I'm currently attending college with intention of graduating with a degree in Software Engineering.
+I'm currently attending college with the intention of graduating with a degree in Software Engineering.
 Although I am new to programming I have developed a quick love towards the process of creation.
-Everyday I try to learn a new topic or method that will not only benefit myself but others around.
+Every day I try to learn a new topic or method that will not only benefit myself but others around me.
 I live by the S.A.S. motto "Who Dares Wins!".🦾
 - 👀 I am currently interested in game development and applications.
-- 🌱 I am learning C++ with an emphasis on game development
+- 🌱 I working towards becoming a full-stack developer
 - 👥 I always love helping people, so if you want to collab or need any help I will do my best to assist.
-Feel free to reach out to through the two various options.
+Feel free to reach out to me through the two various options.
 - 📫 Instagram: https://www.instagram.com/sanchez_j_98/ Email: developerjaimes@gmail.com

 <!---